musmansyed94/Xeneta_framework/README.md

 ## Step 5: Run the API

-Create a virtual environment and install dependencies:
+Create a virtual environment and install dependencies from root directory:

 ```powershell
 python -m venv .venv